-The PPFAC is a monthly, usage-based charge that reflects changes in the costs TEP incurs to fuel its power plants and purchase energy for customers.
+The PPFAC is a usage-based charge that reflects changes in the costs TEP incurs to fuel its power plants and purchase energy for customers.
 The charge includes only costs that are not already incorporated in summer or winter base power supply rates.
-TEP earns no profit from this charge.
+TEP passes these costs along without any markup and earns no profit from this charge.

 The PPFAC appears on your bill under the heading “Power Supply Charges” along with your summer or winter base power supply rate.

 Yes.
 Similar components are included in the electric rates of TEP’s sister company, UniSource Energy Services, as well as in those charged by Arizona Public Service and many other electric utilities.